flano-yuki/ngx_http_early_hints/README.md

 # ngx_http_early_hints
-This is an experimental nginx module that sending 103 early hints.
+This is an experimental nginx module that sending 103 early hints before sending content(NGX_HTTP_ACCESS_PHASE).

 103 is defined by [An HTTP Status Code for Indicating Hints](https://tools.ietf.org/html/draft-kazuho-early-hints-status-code-00), and This module implements the draft-00.